 An uncompleted works bond will be entered into where any landscape works required by the certified landscape plans have not been completed in general accordance with the certified plans.
 This may apply to matters such as street tree planting and riparian planting so that planting can be implemented at the most appropriate planting season.
 The bond amount shall be 1.5 x the contracted rate of any outstanding works and shall be agreed in consultation with the Council prior to lodging the bond.
 The liability of the Consent Holder must not be limited to the amount of the bond.

-Provide confirmation that the buffer planting required by LUCXXXXX has been implemented.
+Provide confirmation that the buffer planting required by MPDC Landuse Consent 102.2025.13180 has been implemented.

 Advice note: See also Condition [21(a)], which requires a Consent Notice in respect of the buffer planting.